 If you are using a JDBC repository, with a generic mapping, you must explicitly set this property as searchable so that it can be queried by the task scanner.
-For more information, see Section 5.2.1, "Using Generic Mappings".
+For more information, see Using Generic Mappings in the Installation Guide in the Installation Guide.